cloudmesh-community/book/chapters/cloud/arch.md

   resiliency to the customer/consumer.
 * Provide direction to secure information that is protected by regulations.
 * The Architecture must facilitate proper and efficient identification, authentication, authorization, administration and auditability.
-* Centralize security policy, maintenance operation and oversight functions.
+* Centralize security policy, maintenance operation, and oversight functions.
 * Access to information must be secure yet still easy to obtain.
 * Delegate or Federate access control where appropriate.
 * Must be easy to adopt and consume, supporting the design of security patterns